delta-frost/tale-of-tails-tools/README.md

 # 🐺 Tale of Tails Tools

-A fan‑made collection of roleplaying tools for the [Tale of Tails](https://discord.gg/kAu4btGGDJ) Discord server — a WolfQuest‑inspired RP.
-Generate moods, pack names, and more with just a click!
+A fan‑made collection of roleplaying tools for the [Tale of Tails](https://discord.gg/kAu4btGGDJ) Discord server — an emote‑only WolfQuest roleplay that takes place in‑game.

 **Coded by Saturday** · **Built with [Eleventy (11ty)](https://www.11ty.dev/)**